 We invest a lot of time and energy into figuring out how to best operate our businesses.
 From lean consulting down to employee performance improvement plans, we seek to figure out the best solutions to our most common workplace problems.
-We're able to spend millions of dollars a year on these practices, but we're omitting something vital when it comes to getting at the heart of what's going on..
+We're able to spend millions of dollars a year on these practices, but we're omitting something vital when it comes to getting at the heart of what's going on at..

 Communication is key, right?
 It's often the answer to relationship problems with a partner, the issue that comes up when we use emails too frequently, and it's the tool we use in the corporate world to stay in touch with our fellow employees, managers, and teams.
 But what's the difference between quality and quantity when it comes to communication?
 Is it really the be-all-end-all that brings a..

 As I was scrolling through my phone this morning, I came across a recent article on Forbes, "Doing This for 5 Minutes Every Morning Can Make You Nearly Twice as Productive".
 Turns out my daily ritual of scrolling my phone before I even consume coffee isn't setting me up for success.
 Luckily, I'm not alone.
-More than 7,000 people have taken the free online test “How Do Your Time Management..
+More than 7,000 people have taken the free online test “How Do Your Time Management Skills..

 Throughout my daily life, I try to illustrate connections between great customer service and coaching.
 It's apparent when a company truly embraces what it means to have a great culture when you experience it consistently across an organization.
-I welcome the millennial stereotype of brand loyalty when it comes to working with or spending money with companies that move beyond simply "talking..
+I welcome the millennial stereotype of brand loyalty when it comes to working with or spending money with companies that move beyond simply "talking the..